 This is also why the opposition, which is largely elite, is always confounded when election results do not go their way.

 Most media, social media in particular, for example, is currently convinced that this is a tight election and it might as well be, I do not know for now.
 But I personally would not be surprised if it ends up into another lopsided Museveni victory.
 Of course there are going to be issues of rigging, bribery and all the sort, but do not kid yourselves; Mr. Museveni still has support especially in the countryside.
 He doesn’t steal all the votes he gets!

-Mr. Museveni recently wrote to Prime Minister Ruhakana Rugunda directing that money be allocated in the next financial year to buy hoes for every household.
+Mr. Museveni recently wrote to Prime Minister Ruhakana Rugunda directing that money be allocated in the next financial year bugdet to buy hoes for every household.

 When a rural voter receives a hoe therefore, he or she will be grateful and that can be a vote swinger!
 It costs only 10,000 shillings but to people who live in a moneyless economy, that’s a big deal (Believe me, there are people in the village who have the misfortune of never handling any money at all.
-They are that poor!)
+They are that poor!).

 Alcohol has always been such a strong social uniter in Traditional African Society and it still is.
 In most of the countryside, people drink to celebrate, to mourn and to socialize.
 Some, frankly, drink because they have nothing else to do.
-But alcohol has always been in the mix of most community collective actions, whether for good or for bad.
+But alcohol has always been in the mix of most community collectivist actions, whether for good or for bad.

 But that’s another matter altogether.
 What we are talking about today is political strategy.
-And his promise of hoes and money for Malwa Groups is not a ridiculous issue to the people who still form part of his critical mass of support; the rural voters.
+And his promise of hoes and money for Malwa drinking Groups is not a ridiculous issue to the people who still form part of his critical mass of support; the rural voters.
 It is smart politics!

 President Museveni hands a sack full of sh250m notes ($100,000) to a leader of a youth group in Eastern Uganda in 2013